puzzmo-com/revenue-cat-webhook-types/README.md

 ## Types for RevenueCat's webhooks

-Hand-crafted from their docs, and comprehensive.
+Hand-crafted from their docs, with JSDoc when appropriate and nullability manually added.

 ```ts
 import { Webhook } from "@puzzmo/revenue-cat-webhook-types"